 Troubleshooting: https:/

-Do you want to reward or motivate me developing this software?
+Do you want to give me some donation?
 There are some options:

 https:/

-You can also send me private message there.
+You can also send me private feedback there.

-If you want to leave a public message, you can donate at
+If you want to leave me public feedback, you can donate at

 https:/